top of page

 Icon-1-Web.jpg

-I occasionally make a knife as my arthritic hands permit and roam the woods.
-I do not take custom orders.
+I occasionally make a knife as my arthritic hands permit, experiment in the kitchen, and roam the Maine woods.
+I no longer take custom orders.

 Be well and safe,